DTsuna/CHIPS/README.md

 CHIPS is a tool for simulating the circumstellar matter and light curves of interaction-powered transients.
-Coupling the MESA stellar evolution code and codes implemented by the authors, the user can obtain the circumstellar matter profile and light curves of the interaction-powered supernovae.
+Coupling the MESA stellar evolution code and codes implemented by the authors, the user can obtain the circumstellar matter profile and light curves of interaction-powered supernovae.

 ## What can CHIPS do?